Mediterranean cruises - Montjuic Hill in Barcelona

 🏙️ World Trade Center Terminals (South, North, East)

-Smaller ships dock at the WTC terminals at Moll de Barcelona, just a 10-minute walk from the Columbus Monument.
+Smaller ships dock at the World Trade Center terminals (WTC) at Moll de Barcelona, just a 10-minute walk from the Columbus Monument and La Rambla.

 The terminals sit next to the World Trade Center complex, which houses shops, cafés, and public transport links.